robbrucks/AltairDuino-How-To/Booting_Floppies.md

 # Floppy Drives on the Altair
-* There are many floppy drive images included on the SD card for the AltairDuino.
+* There are many floppy images included on the SD card for the AltairDuino.
-* Due to the method of referencing of files on the SD card, there is a limit of 255 floppy drive images on the SD card.
+* The Altair is configured to emulate 4 floppy drives, 0 to 3, but you can modify the Arduino software to emulate up to 16 floopy drives.
+* For most disk operating systems on the Altair, you reference the floppy drives as follows in the OS:
+  * Drive 0 is "A:"
+  * Drive 1 is "B:"
+  * Drive 2 is "C:"
+  * Drive 3 is "D:"
+* You can mount virtual disk drive files stored on the SD card, boot from them, and even create new ones.

 ## Virtual disk files on the SD card
+* Floppy image files on the SD card are named "DISKxx.DSK", where "xx" is a HEX number between 01 and FF (00 is reserved).
+* Due to the method used to name floppy image files on the SD card, there is a limit of 255 floppy drive images on the SD card.
+* You can create a new image by referencing a non-existent image file.
+The emulator will create the floppy image file as soon as it writes to it.
+* Attempting to mount disk 00 causes the contents of DISKDIR.TXT to be listed to the serial terminal.
-* You can mount virtual disk drive files stored on the SD card, boot from them, and even create new ones.
+* You can mount the same disk image to multiple drives, although this may cause confusion for the OS.
-* Unmounting a drive is optional, when you mount the drive with a new disk file any currently mounted disk file is automatically unmounted first.
+* Unmounting an image before mounting a different one is optional.
+When you mount the drive with a new image file any currently mounted image file is automatically unmounted first.

-### Floppy drives
+## Manipulating Floppy drives
-* Setting switches A15 thru A12 to 0001 tell Altair that you want to manipulate floppy drives
+* Setting switches A15 thru A12 to 0001 instruct Altair that you wish to mount or unmount floppy drives
+* Switches A11 thru A8 are used to select the floppy drive unit for mounting or unmounting
+  * 0000 = Drive 0 (A:)
+  * 0001 = Drive 1 (B:)
+  * 0010 = Drive 2 (C:)
+  * 0011 = Drive 3 (D:)
+* Switches A7 thru A0 are used to select the floppy image to mount (ignored for unmounting)
+* Pressing the **AUX2 switch DOWN mounts** the selected image onto the specified drive unit
+* Pressing the **AUX2 switch UP unmounts** any mounted image from the specified drive unit

-#### Listing virtual floppy disk files on the SD card
+## Listing virtual floppy disk files on the SD card
 * Set switches A15 thru A0 down
 * Set switch A12 up
 * Press AUX2 down